Protect Your Rental Property With the Right Coverage

 Get the Landlord Insurance that Works For You

 The number of tenants you rent to and type of rental properties you own will determine your exposure to risk and your coverage requirements.

 For example, a family renting a home is considered a different type of risk than a student renting a room for the school year.
-Short-term arrangements are often considered riskier than long-term ones, and the screening method used by the landlord can also play a role in how a landlord policy is written.
+Short-term leases are often considered riskier than long-term, and your screening method can play a role in how your landlord policy is written.

 Taking on tenants increases your risk for financial loss, and you need the right insurance to offset that risk.
 Be sure to discuss your specific needs with your broker to make sure that you get the insurance that fits your specific situation.

 Your landlord insurance does not cover the possessions and belongings of your tenants or provide them with liability coverage, so it would be good advice to suggest they consider tenant’s insurance.
 If their furniture, clothes, TVs, computers and other belongings are ruined by fire or water damage they caused or another uninsured tenant caused, your insurance does not cover them.
 When your tenants start adding up the value of their possessions, they might want to look into getting their own renter’s insurance.

 List of all home insurance coverage options